 Shanghai, as one of the biggest business and financial hubs of Asia, is no doubt one of the most frequently visited cities in the Chinese mainland.
 It may be one of the major attractions on your China trip or you might simply be taking advantage of the convenient flights, making it a short layover stay.
-Either way, you will probably want to do some souvenir shopping during your time in the city and there is no shortage of places to do that at!
+Either way, you will probably want to do some souvenir shopping during your time in the city and there is no shortage of places to do that.
+Our first recommendation is the markets- get a taste of local life and street eats at the same time with our list of Shanghai’s best markets.

 Here are some tips you will need when bartering (and in big markets like this, you absolutely should barter!):

-1. Stay indifferent, no matter how much you like the products and how the cheap price amazes you, show no excitement so you hold more bargaining chips when you negotiate the price with the vendors.
+1. Use that poker face.
+Stay indifferent, no matter how much you like the products and how the cheap price amazes you, show no excitement so you hold more bargaining chips when you negotiate the price with the vendors.

 2. Be bold and go hard with the price.
-Bargaining is essential here as the price they offer may be 5-10 times more than the price you actually pay!
+Bargaining is essential here as the tourist price they offer might be 5-10 times more than the normal price.

 If you keep our tips in mind as you make your way through the markets of Shanghai, we have no doubt you will find some awesome gifts and souvenirs of your trip to take home with you.
 Barter hard and happy shopping!